 Our Compliance Officer oversees our compliance with the Pubs Code and prepares an Annual Compliance Report which provides a detailed and accurate account of Admiral’s compliance with the code.
 The Compliance Report will highlight any identified breaches that have occurred and where necessary, what we have done to remedy that breach and ensure that it is not repeated.
-The first Admiral Taverns compliance report is due on or before 31st July 2018.
+To view Admiral Taverns Compliance Report from 1st April 2022 to 31st March 2023 please click here.

 The Pubs Code Adjudicator (PCA) is responsible for enforcing the Pubs Code.

 Further information on the role and responsibilities of the Pubs Code Adjudicator can be found on the PCA website

 Keep up to date with Pubs Code and PCA news

 The PCA regularly publishes important updates regarding the Pubs Code including bulletins, guidance, statistics and arbitration awards.
 To view the latest PCA publications please click the following link: